shanface33/AutoSplice_Dataset/README.md

 ## Summary
 The database contains 3, 621 images by locally or globally manipulating real-world images, and 2, 273 authentic images.

-Three JPEG compression versions along with their manipulation masks are included,
+Three JPEG compression versions along with their manipulation masks and captions are included,
 - JPEG-100, lossless compression with a JPEG quality factor of 100;
 - JPEG-90, gently lossy compression with a JPEG quality factor of 90;
-- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from Visual News dataset[^2]), used for fine-tuning tasks.
+- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from the Visual News dataset[^2]), used for fine-tuning tasks.

 ![fig1_compressed-1](Figure/Fig2.png)
 [^1]: Ramesh, Aditya, et al. "Hierarchical text-conditional image generation with clip latents." arXiv preprint arXiv:2204.06125 (2022).